What is Scientific Management Theory?

 The employees are also saved from getting confused and being overworked as there is standardization and rules and regulations; about the machines, modus operandi and the workings of the labour force.

-With the advent of Scientific Management has led to immense reduction in the production cost of goods due to proper planning and mechanization.
+With the advent of Scientific Management has led to an immense reduction in the production cost of goods due to proper planning and mechanization.

 3. Advantages of Scientific Management for the workers:

-With the advent of Scientific Management the employees had the chance of getting proper scientific education and training to enhance their working skills and efficiency.
+With the advent of Scientific Management, the employees had the chance of getting proper scientific education and training to enhance their working skills and efficiency.

 There is also the formation of better and suitable working conditions and work timings with proper logical planning and research.